Block connector program

 Our Strong Neighbourhoods team created the Block Connector program in 2020 to further support our residents in building a sense of community in Kelowna’s neighbourhoods.

 If this sounds intriguing to you, we would love to hear from you!
-Block connectors have access to ideas, resources and a supportive team.
-People committed to becoming block connector will receive a welcome package and be invited to two 90-minute training sessions.
+Block Connectors have access to ideas, resources and a supportive team.

-• Attend two training sessions that will support Block Connectors in their role
+• Participate in Training: Attend two training sessions designed to support you in your role and enhance your skills.

-• Point person: The “go-to” person for your block who keeps neighbours updated about block and neighbourhood life.
-You might put together a block contact list to help neighbours get connected.
+• Point person: The “go-to” person for your block, keeping neighbours updated about block and neighbourhood life.
+You might create a block contact list to facilitate communication.

-• Party person: The event organizer who initiates block social gatherings such as BBQs and block parties once or twice a year, or coordinate opportunities for neighbours to get involved and help lead
+• Party person: Plan social events like BBQs or block parties once or twice a year, and coordinate opportunities for neighbours to get involved and contribute.

 Have you ever needed to borrow a ladder?
 Ask for help with a garden project?
 Needed someone to house sit while you’re away?
 The answer may be your neighbours.
 It can be a cost-effective way to support one another.